Which place is cheaper, San Diego or Jacksonville?

 Both San Diego and Jacksonville are popular destinations to visit in the winter with plenty of activities.
 Also, many visitors come to San Diego in the winter for the museums, the shopping scene, and the cuisine.

 In the winter, Jacksonville is cooler than San Diego.
-Typically, the winter temperatures in Jacksonville in January are around 53°F (12°C), and San Diego is about 57°F (14°C).
+Typically, the winter temperatures in Jacksonville in January average around 53°F (12°C), and San Diego averages at about 57°F (14°C).

 It's quite sunny in San Diego.
 Jacksonville usually receives less sunshine than San Diego during winter.
-At this time of the year, Jacksonville gets 191 hours of sunny skies, while San Diego receives 239 hours of full sun.
+Jacksonville gets 191 hours of sunny skies, while San Diego receives 239 hours of full sun in the winter.

 In January, Jacksonville usually receives more rain than San Diego.
-At this time of the year, Jacksonville gets 3.3 inches (83 mm) of rain, while San Diego receives 1.8 inches (46 mm) of rain.
+Jacksonville gets 3.3 inches (83 mm) of rain, while San Diego receives 1.8 inches (46 mm) of rain each month for the winter.

 Both San Diego and Jacksonville during the spring are popular places to visit.
 Also, most visitors come to San Diego for the beaches, the activities around the city, and the natural beauty during these months.

 In April, Jacksonville is generally a little warmer than San Diego.
-Temperatures in Jacksonville average around 68°F (20°C), and San Diego stays around 62°F (17°C).
+Daily temperatures in Jacksonville average around 68°F (20°C), and San Diego fluctuates around 62°F (17°C).

 In San Diego, it's very sunny this time of the year.
 It's quite sunny in Jacksonville.
 In the spring, Jacksonville often gets around the same amount of sunshine as San Diego.
 Jacksonville gets 285 hours of sunny skies this time of year, while San Diego receives 277 hours of full sun.